 And if you see a car, usually with out of state license plates, going clockwise - in other words, the wrong way - in a rotary, don't even think about entering until the other car safely exits.

 Boston drivers have a reputation for being rude, aggressive, and some other namees we probably shouldn't use in a public website.

-But, once you drive here for awhile, you may observe that Boston drivers are generally courteous, good-humored in situations such as tight jams in parking spaces, and forgiving when one goes the wrong way down a 1-way street and has to back out or make a sudden u-turn.
+But once you drive here for awhile, you may observe that Boston drivers are generally courteous, good-humored in situations such as tight jams in parking spaces, and forgiving when one goes the wrong way down a 1-way street and has to back out or make a sudden emergency u-turn.
 After all, most local drivers have been in those situations themselves.

 So why the reputation for rudeness?
 Probably the disregard for traffic lights, stop signs, and traffic rules.
 What comes across as rudeness or aggression to someone from a part of the country where drivers actually obey traffic rules may just be the normal, good-humored local anarchy on our roads.

 Which gets back to Driving Tip #1: if you don't have to drive in Boston, don't!